NITCbase/nitcbase.github.io/src/pages/buffer_stub.md

 }

 int IndInternal::setEntry(void *ptr, int indexNum) {
+    unsigned char *bufferPtr;

-	// get the starting address of the buffer containing the block using BlockBuffer.getBufferPtr().
+    // get the starting address of the buffer containing the block using loadBlockAndGetBufferPtr(&bufferPtr).

+	// if loadBlockAndGetBufferPtr(&bufferPtr) != SUCCESS
+		// return the value returned by the call.

 	// if the indexNum is not in the valid range of 0-(MAX_KEYS_INTERNAL-1), return E_OUTOFBOUND.

-	// using offset range, copy contents of the memory pointed to by ptr to indexNum'th entry.
+	// copy the struct InternalEntry pointed by ptr to indexNum'th entry in block.

-	// update dirty bit using StaticBuffer::setDirtyBit().
+	// update dirty bit.
+	// if setDirtyBit failed, return the value returned by the call

 	// return SUCCESS
 }